Coronavirus questions answered: 'Should you go to an urgent care facility if sick?'

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

-Neishewat said they are reserving tests for those who are older or at risk.
+Neishewat added that they are reserving tests for those that are older or at risk.

 "If you tested positive, you want to stay as far away from your family members, from your loved ones for the time being until you meet the criteria where you're free.
-Usually we say 14-day quarantine and then the CDC [Centers for Disease Control and Prevention] says, OK, after two negative tests, then you're cleared to go about as long as you have no fever and your symptoms have resolved," Nesheiwat said.
+Usually we say 14 day quarantine and then the CDC says, OK, after two negative tests, then you're cleared to go about as long as you have no fever and your symptoms have resolved," Nesheiwat said.
 "But it's difficult, but you have to be sure to use your own restroom, if you can.
 Use your own bedroom, if you can.
 Stay away from the rest of the family.
 You're going to have to eat your lunch and your dinner, you know, away from the rest of the family."